Manchester bomber's brother admits "full part" in planning attack, UK inquiry told

 The brothers, born to Libyan parents who emigrated to Britain during the rule of late leader Muammar Gaddafi, had plotted the attack at their home in south Manchester, shortly before they returned to Libya in mid-April 2017.

-Hashem remained in Libya while his 22-year-old brother carried out the bombing, but police said he persuaded acquaintances to buy chemicals to make the explosives and had sourced metal drums used to build prototype devices.
+Hashem remained in Libya while his 22-year-old brother carried out the bombing.
+Police said Hashem had persuaded acquaintances to buy chemicals to make the explosives and had sourced metal drums used to build prototype devices.

+Figen Murray, the mother of one of the victims, Martyn Hett, said it would have been more bearable for bereaved families if Hashem had confessed in court.

+"Abedi admitting his guilt does not come as a relief.
+It does not change what happened or the outcome of the sentencing," she said in a statement.

 (Reporting by Costas Pitas in London, editing by Michael Holden)